CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 With **`Automation`**:

-1. We have automation coded in our project but it is not working.
-It's a weird error explained in the [scripts README](./src/backend/script/README.md).
+1. We have automation coded in our project but it is only working if upkeep is registered via UI.
+We don't know whats wrong with our registration code everything looks fine.
+It's a weird error explained in [this file on scripts directory.](./src/backend/script/AutomationIssue.md).

 > 📘**Note**ℹ️: The whole team met in the **SmartCon 2023**, thanks for the great event and the chairs! 😄